phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 175747
+#Total Number of Tweets: 176732
-#Number of Trump Tweets: 174915
+#Number of Clinton Tweets: 176194
-#Number of Rubio Tweets: 51410
+#Number of Trump Tweets: 175471
-#Number of Sanders Tweets: 24772
+#Number of Rubio Tweets: 51570
-#Number of Carson Tweets: 21906
+#Number of Sanders Tweets: 24987
-#Number of Bush Tweets: 17744
+#Number of Carson Tweets: 22005
-#Total Number of Tweets:
+#Number of Bush Tweets: 17793
 ---